assetinfo/jquery.dataDisplay/README.md

     ...
     ```

-* If the condition does not define any side-affects, then it will instead control the display state (display: block) - the reverse action (\*-resets) is implied.
+* If the condition does not define any side-effects, then it will instead control the display state (display: block) - the reverse action (\*-resets) is implied.

     ```HTML
     ...